Common Name(s): Sucupira, black sucupira

 Notes: Tatabu (Diplotropis purpurea) is a closely related species with nearly identical properties.
 Given the available macroscopic features, there aren’t enough consistently unique elements to reliably distinguish between the species of Diplotropis and Bowdichia.

 The Bowdichia genus contains only two recognized species, B. nitida and B. virgilioides, both of which are represented here on this page.
-However, two very closely related genera are Diplotropis and Leptolobium, whose circumscription is still in revision based on DNA testing.Cardoso, D., de Lima, H. C., Rodrigues, R. S., de Queiroz, L. P., Pennington, R. T., & Lavin, M. (2012).
+However, two very closely related genera are Diplotropis and Leptolobium, whose circumscription is still in revision based on genetic testing.Cardoso, D., de Lima, H. C., Rodrigues, R. S., de Queiroz, L. P., Pennington, R. T., & Lavin, M. (2012).
 The Bowdichia clade of Genistoid legumes: Phylogenetic analysis of combined molecular and … Continue reading